 Three of us graduating from the helicopter course at South Cerney were posted to 225 Squadron at Odiham in Hampshire.
 We each had a little over 32 hours of helicopter time.
-RAF Odiham was, and still is (2018) the headquarters of 38 Group whose role is to support the Army in the field.
-The average age on the Squadron at that time seemed to be 65!
-There had been a sudden switch of RAF policy from having only over 35 year olds flying helicopters to only under 35-year-olds.
+RAF Odiham was, and still is (2019) the headquarters of 38 Group whose role is to support the Army in the field.
+The average age of the pilots on the Squadron at that time seemed to be 65!
+There had been a sudden switch of RAF policy from having only over 35-year-olds flying helicopters to only under 35-year-olds.
 Someone, in the higher echelons of power had probably sensed that helicopters would become more and more important in the defence of the Realm.
-Squadron Leader Alan Twigg was the Squadron commander-a highly respected figure.
+Squadron Leader Alan Twigg was the Squadron commander – a highly respected figure.
 It was an interesting baptism into squadron life to have such experienced helicopter pilots, some of whom had served in the Malayan campaign, as one’s colleagues and they were very generous to us young sprogs.
 Our role in 38 Group meant wearing “Boots – shocking heavy!”, gaiters, and camping out on various exercises – a Boy Scout’s rather than a gentleman’s life!
 I recall one exercise during a freezing winter waking up in my Igloo tent on the airfield at RAF Waterbeach.
 There was ice on the inside wall of my tent and empty rooms in the officer’s mess!

 At first our hangar was in the main conurbation of hangars at Odiham but then we were banished to one on the far side of the airfield.
 The biggest frustration for a young pilot was the lack of flying hours available, typically under 10 per month unless there was an exercise.